matejker/advent2020/README.md

 but asymptotically it _should_ be bellow `n`.
 ![](https://user-images.githubusercontent.com/45606539/102198900-d9921200-3eba-11eb-8078-93d4c61ccb8e.png)
 Open questions:
- - Is what is the slope of _Van Eck's sequence_ defined by `1, 2, 16, 19, 18, 0`?
+ - What is the slope of the _Van Eck's sequence_ defined by `1, 2, 16, 19, 18, 0`?
 Is it different than the original one?

 ## References
 [1] Eric Wastl (2020), _Advent of Code 2020_, https://adventofcode.com/2020